horizontalsystems/Bitcoin-Explained-Guide/README.md

 - https://fortune.com/2017/11/25/lost-bitcoins/

 ## 2. Why Bitcoin

-Bitcoin started as an idea, which initially was worthless at first without anyone knowing about it.
-At first it might have attracted hard core enthusiasts which probably played with it for fun.
-Back then Bitcoin was pereceived mostly as "fun money by geeks" rather than a phenomena that's going to overturn the Financial system.
-Only few understood that.
-More people understand that now but the number of such people is still extremely low as mainstream media plays a strong role in shaping how the masses perceive Bitcoin.
+Bitcoin started as an idea, which initially was worthless as only a handful of people knew about it...
+Back then Bitcoin was mostly pereceived as a "fun money for geeks" rather than a phenomena that can potentially overturn the Financial System.
+Only few understood that...
+Although a lot more more people understand that now, the number of such people is still realtively low.
+This is mainly due to the fact that mainstream media plays a strong role in shaping how the masses perceive Bitcoin.

-Back in early days, the idea that in 10 years Bitcoin would be worth over $10,000 appeared somewhat unbelieveable to early adopters with some spending about 10,000 BTC to buy (Papa John's pizza)[https://bitcointalk.org/index.php?topic=137.msg1195#msg1195].
+Back in early days, the idea that someday Bitcoin would be worth over $10,000 appeared somewhat unbelieveable...
+With some[https://bitcointalk.org/index.php?topic=137.msg1195#msg1195] spending 10,000 BTC (over 100 mill USD today) to buy pizza.

-[bitcoin growth graph, covering entire period]
+In August 2019, Bitcoin was mostly traded over the $11,000 mark.
+It seems to have consoilidated above the $10,000 mark at this point.

-Growing from 0$ to 100$ was the biggest challenge for Bitcoin had and that first happened sometime in 2013 (nearly 5 years after it emerged)...
+Regardless of current price, the biggest challenge for Bitcoin was to grow from 0$ to 100$ and that first happened sometime in 2013 (nearly 5 years after it emerged)...
 As time gone buy, it grew higher and higher.
-It broke $1,000 next year in 2014 though retreated quickly, and reached nearly $20,000 in the end of 2018.
+It broke $1,000 next year in 2014 though retreated quickly, and even reached nearly $20,000 in the end of 2018.

 Understandably Bitcoin was (extremely volatile in its early days)[https://cointelegraph.com/news/a-dazzling-history-of-bitcoins-ups-and-downs].
 The volatility was due to low number of people willing to buy/sell the Bitcoin so the price swings were huge back then.
 Even today, with Bitcoin having a 200 billion market cap it's not uncommon to see a daily price change of 10%.
+It should reach a market cap of over two trillion before public hype/panic/traders are not able to influence the price significantly.

 Bitcoin today is very different from what it was 10 years ago.
-While media still plays a huge role in how people pervceive the Bitcoin, they are loosing the battle.
-Today, all mainstream financial channels, talk about it.
-And not just media, the kings of financial world as well as world leaders are all talkign about it.
-While for the most part they try to demean it, they are loosing the battle
+While media still plays a huge role in how people pervceive the Bitcoin, they seem to be loosing the battle as the price seem to be going up...
+Today, nearly all mainstream financial channels have expressed their opinion about Bitcoin.
+And not just media, the kings of financial world as well as (world leaders)[https://twitter.com/realdonaldtrump/status/1149472282584072192] are all talkign about it.

+It's no longer perceived as "fun money for geeks" but more as a unversal "financial asset" with a growing appeal.

 **Why Bitcoin Keeps Growing?**

-What drives Bitcoin price and adoption What Problems it tries to solve?
+To understand what drives Bitcoin price higher and further adoption it's important to look at Bitcoin as a potential solution to major problems rather than some new promising asset class or simply as an alternative to gold or money.

+Unlike traditional assets and financial instruments which are usually promoted/enforced by the governments or some other involved entity, core Bitcoin community are driven by ideas.

+These people put singificant amount of personal time and resources into educating people about the benefits brought by Bitcoin and spread the word about it.

+- decentralized financial system where all parties are equal
-- demcratic financial access for all (unbanked)
+- unconditional financial inclusion for all
-- better money. deflationary
+- better alternative to debt driven fiat currencies
-- decentralization
-- dethroning banks and entities reigning in financial system

 **Can The Bitcoin Be Stopped?**